alexeygrigorev/mlwiki.org/index.php/Region-Based_Process_Miner.md

 ---
-title: "Region-Based Process Miner"
 layout: default
 permalink: /index.php/Region-Based_Process_Miner
+tags:
+- business-process-management
+- process-mining
+title: Region-Based Process Miner
 ---

-# Region-Based Process Miner

 ## Region-Based Process Miner
 This is a state-based approach to [Process Mining](Process_Mining)
 - as opposed to the [Alpha Algorithm](Alpha_Algorithm), which is footprint-based